Parts Nine - Eleven

 “A few hours.
 Not long.”

-“Well, actually it’s about four days,” Maurice said from the doorway.
+“Well, actually it’s about four days,” Maurice said

 I sighed.
 “Great.”